verifyica-team/pipeliner/README.md

   - optionally, you can use a file URL (e.g. `file://<EXTENSION>`)

-- Use an SHA-256 checksum to verify the integrity of the extension
+- Use an SHA-256 or SHA-512 checksum to verify the integrity of the extension
   - `run: --extension file://<EXTENSION> <EXTENSION_SHA-256_CHECKSUM>`
+  - `run: --extension file://<EXTENSION> <EXTENSION_SHA-512_CHECKSUM>`

 - Extensions are cached during a pipeliner execution
   - nested pipeliner executions will not use the cached extensions